mimo1417/manga-check/README.md

           check  Check for latest manga chapter!
           clean  Remove local data file
           show   Show local data
+          web    Open web with ID provided

 When running without command, or with command `check` to start.
 The result are list of site has new chapter.

-        New chapter: One Piece-842
+        [0] New chapter: One Piece-845
-        New chapter: Gintama-607
+        [1] New chapter: Gintama-611
-        New chapter: Fairy Tail-505
+        [2] New chapter: Fairy Tail-509
-        New chapter: The Ruler Of The Land (Vietnamese)-509
+        [3] New chapter: The Ruler Of The Land (Vietnamese)-511 [4] New chapter: One Punch man-108

 You can either simple print them out, or like me: I let a cronjob run every week at Thursday evening and Sunday evening, if there are any new update, open web browser of the site.
 Easy!